clintcarter1999/JokesAPI/JokesAPI/README.md

 **Knowledge Gap:** *I need to research this area more deeply to understand roles/permissions based authorization in .Net Core*

 **WARNING**
 NOTE: This is NOT a secure implementation.
-Currently the HttpGet for all users returns the user's password (Noooooooooo Clint.
-Say it ain't so!).

-Yep, I did that to make it easy for you to simply query the current users and use their password.
 You are welcome to create your own user and password.

-TODO: Add automapper to map entity model to presentation model (so we don't pass around things like passwords) :-)
+I am not encryping the password on transmission.

+I used a DTO object to pass user info minus the password (using AutoMapper).

 ## Database Table Considerations